Patrick-Yevych/492-project/README.md

 ## Goal

-This repository extends Tartlet with continuations.
+The goal of this project is to enable Tartlet to prove classical logic theorems.
+In order to achieve that, this repository extends Tartlet with continuations.
 The user will be able to manipulate continuations using three new added operations: Shift, Clear and Jump.
 The addition of these operations enables one to prove classical logic theorems using Tartlet.

 ## Motivation